-If the house battery system that powers the electronics and accessories on your boat becomes critically discharged while underway at low speeds or trolling, make sure that you turn off all unnecessary DC equipment and run the boat engines at an RPM that will provide a reading of the at least 13 volts on the volt meters to recharge the house batteries or start the generator and activate the battery chargers.
+If the house battery system that powers the electronics and accessories on your boat becomes critically discharged while underway at low speeds or trolling, make sure that you turn off all unnecessary DC equipment and run the boat engines at an RPM that will provide a reading of the at least 13 volts on the volt meters to recharge the house batteries.
 Proper DC power management will prevent low voltage that can cause critical navigation equipment to become erratic or shutdown unexpectedly.
 Additionally, sound power management practices increase the life of your batteries and engine charging systems.
-You should contact your dealer if you have any guestions regarding DC power management or the DC electrical system on your boat.
+You should contact your dealer if you have any questions regarding DC power management or the DC electrical system on your boat.